Monitor::TryEnter Method (Object, Boolean%)

 If successful, this method acquires an exclusive lock on the obj parameter.
 This method returns immediately, whether or not the lock is available.

 If the lock was not taken because an exception was thrown, the variable specified for the lockTaken parameter is false after this method ends.
 This allows the program to determine, in all cases, whether it is necessary to release the lock.

-This method is similar to Enter(Object, Boolean), but it will never block.
+This method is similar to Enter(Object, Boolean%), but it will never block the current thread.
 If the thread cannot enter without blocking, the method returns false, and the thread does not enter the critical section.

 The following code shows the basic pattern for using the method overload.
 This overload always sets the value of the variable that is passed to the ref parameter (ByRef in Visual Basic) lockTaken, even if the method throws an exception, so the value of the variable is a reliable way to test whether the lock has to be released.